nihirv/mojeek-search-choices/FAQS.md

 # FAQS

-**What is Search Choices for?**
+**What are Search Choices for?**

-Search Choices are pathways from the Mojeek search engine to other search providers, be they search engines (Mojeek, Google, Bing), metasearch engines (DuckDuckGo, Ecosia, Startpage), and specific resource searches (IMDb, Indeed).
+Search Choices are pathways from the Mojeek search engine to other search providers, be they search engines (Mojeek, Google, Bing), metasearch engines (DuckDuckGo, Ecosia, Startpage), or specific resource searches (IMDb, Indeed).

 From the Mojeek Search Engine Results Pages you can: